Digital-Working-Group/dvoice-tracking-qc-system/README.md

 | walk_kwargs | dict | Any additional walk kwargs. | {} | Yes |

 ### Compare sources and duplicates
 This step filters based on some example criteria to ensure that the filenames match the data recorded on REDCap and that there are no extra or duplicate files.

 The specific steps used in this example include:
 - Checking that the id_date exists on REDCap.
 - Checking that the tester_id matches the one recorded on REDCap.
 - Checking that no duplicate files exist.
 - Checking that no extra files exist.
 - Checking that the location in the filename matches the location recorded on REDCap.

 If all of those checks pass, the we create a destination path for the file and add it to the dictionary.
 JSONs are written for the passed files as well as failures at each node in the pipeline.

+1. See `main.compare_sources_and_duplicates()`
+    - See [Compare Sources and Duplicates](#compare-sources-and-duplicates) for a usage example.
-1. Update the kwargs *record_end_date* with the date that you want your QC to go through.
+2. The kwarg *record_end_date* should be updated with the date that you want your QC to go through.
-2. Run `compare_sources_and_duplicates()` from `main()`
+2. This step accomplishes the following:
     - Compares id_dates in filenames to REDCap
         - If the file is within the date range but there is no match, the script creates an excel file for review.
     - Compares tech_ids to REDCap